EtymoIO/EvolvingGraphs.jl/doc/overview.rst

 Introduction
 -------------

-We model an evolving graph as an ordered set of static graphs :math:`{G_1, G_2, \ldots, G_n }`, where :math:`G_t=(V(t), E(t))` is a snapshot of the evolving graph at timestamp :math:`t`. :ref:`fig_eg3t` shows an evolving graph with 3 timestamps.
+We model an evolving graph as a sequence of static graphs :math:`{G_1, G_2, \ldots, G_n }`, where :math:`G_t=(V(t), E(t))` is a snapshot of the evolving graph at timestamp :math:`t`. :ref:`fig_eg3t` shows an evolving graph with 3 timestamps.
 We say a node :math:`v` at